 Learn to swim/know your limits

-Water safety must be a top priority for everyone using the nation’s waterways and lakes this holiday weekend and through the summer.
-An estimated 360 million people visit U.S. Army Corps of Engineers recreation areas nationwide annually.
+Water safety must be a top priority for everyone using the nation’s waterways and lakes this upcoming holiday weekend and through the summer.
+There are an estimated 370 million visits to U.S. Army Corps of Engineers recreation areas nationwide annually (http://corpslakes.usace.army.mil/visitors/).
 Make your visit to any recreation area a safe and enjoyable one.
 Taking water safety precautions saves lives – maybe even your own.

 Federal recreation areas in New England

-There are numerous opportunities to enjoy recreation at federal reservoirs and at the Cape Cod Canal in New England this Memorial Day weekend and through the summer months.
+There are many opportunities to enjoy recreation at federal reservoirs and the Cape Cod Canal in New England this upcoming Memorial Day weekend and through the summer.
 Most areas feature small lakes with facilities designed for day use such as picnicking, swimming, boating, fishing and hunting.
-There are also a few facilities for overnight camping.
-Most Corps-managed recreation areas are open from Memorial Day weekend through the middle of September.
-There are beaches and boat ramps available at reservoirs and lakes in Massachusetts, Connecticut, New Hampshire and Vermont.
-For more information go to the Corps’ New England District web site at http://www.nae.usace.army.mil and select “recreation” and then select your state and nearest location on the map.
+A few facilities have overnight camping.
+Most Corps-managed recreation areas are open from Memorial Day weekend through mid-September.
+Beaches and boat ramps are available at reservoirs in Massachusetts, Connecticut, New Hampshire and Vermont.
+For details visit the District web site at http://www.nae.usace.army.mil/ and select “recreation” and then your state and nearest location on the map.